 Communities are built around and through libraries.

 All of this is true for a school library as well.
-They could be even more important to this small, but diverse, population.
+They could be even more important to this small but diverse population.
 With the increasing importance of test scores, investing in a school librarian is a no-brainer.
 Test scores in elementary schools with trained librarians increased by 35% in a Michigan study.
 Studies in other states, like Iowa, showed that an adequately funded and staffed library aided test scores as well.

 Libraries provide another space for children to learn.
 They can help students navigate the internet, offer a quiet area for students to study, and encourage students to read.
 The staff, knowing what books a student enjoys, can help them choose books that are similar to their interests.
 Sometimes they are not even books the student knew they would like.
-Providing students books that interest them is another way to encourage students to read more.
+Providing students with books that interest them is another way to encourage students to read more.
 They dig into a new book they started to read in the library and end up not putting it down until they must.
 More reading, and reading books they choose, create better learners.

 In some schools, the term “media center” has replaced “library” to describe this communal space.
 This shift reflects the ever-changing role of what the library can do within a school.
 Especially as learning becomes virtual, and students can access learning media anywhere they have an internet connection.
-Librarians show the students how to safely access and use school resources from home, or another space that has an internet connection.
+Librarians show the students how to safely access and use school resources from home or another space that has an internet connection.

 While students are typically the ones utilizing the resources the library has to offer, they can be a pillar of support to teachers.
 Well-trained librarians are expert researchers.
 They can provide teachers with research tools and educational resources they would otherwise miss.
-Librarians that work with teachers offer a way to complement lessons in the classroom with displays and other resources in the library.
+Librarians who work with teachers offer a way to complement lessons in the classroom with displays and other resources in the library.
 They can also provide curious students with more in-depth knowledge of the subject through school materials.

 The school library, like any library, can be a hub of communal activity for the school.
-A well-trained library staff with the right resources can do everything from improving test scores to inspire students to take learning beyond the classroom.
+A well-trained library staff with the right resources can do everything from improving test scores to inspiring students to take learning beyond the classroom.
 It is an often overlooked resource that can be a critical component of student success.
 Head to the library soon and have a conversation with the librarians there.
-They are the ones that can will, within the deluge of new information the internet offers, show you how to surf through it with confidence.
+They are the ones that can, within the deluge of new information the internet offers, show you how to surf through it with confidence.